 Prosecution’s Approach to Underage DUIs

-Prosecutors handle underage DUI as they would an adult, but they are also aware that the person is underage.
+Prosecutors in West Palm Beach handle underage DUI penalties as they would an adult, but they are also aware that the person is underage.
 While the laws are the same, the same penalties apply to a person no matter what age they are if they are guilty of driving under the influence.
 More so than a prosecutor, the court might take note that the person in front of them for a trial or settling a case is underage and might take some steps more so than a prosecutor.

 The court might take some steps to make sure that the underage driver is properly educated in the law and the course of conduct that led to them being in court.
 It might also want a parent present to make sure that the parent is aware, involved, and taking some remedial measures to educate their child to make sure that this type of activity is going to stop, that the underage person accused of DUI understands the severity and consequences, that they are going to change their behavior to lessen the likelihood that it would re-occur, and that if there is a problem it would be addressed.
 Not only will the defendant face West Palm Beach underage DUI penalties, they will have to address whatever underlying issues that may have led to the offense.